mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 This generates the _ratebeer_ directory which will contain our application.

-Attention: once you continue with the course, it will be convenient that you make a git reposition of the created directory.
-This means that you should not place the application inside any other git reposition!
+Attention: once you continue with the course, it will be convenient that you make a git repository of the created directory.
+This means that you should not place the application inside any other git repository!

 Go to the directory with _cd ratebeer_.